voxelbonecloud/headless-docker/README.md

 # Resonite Headless

 Docker image based on Debian Bookworm Slim image with dotnet8 for hosting Resonite Headless servers.
-Supports automatic mod support.
+Supports automatic modding of the Headless.

-You can find examples for [Portainer deployments Here](portainer/)
+You can find examples for Portainer deployments in the [Portainer folder](portainer/)

 ## Before you start

-You will require a steam beta code to gain access to the headless software.
+You will require a Steam beta code to gain access to the headless software.

 This can be done in game by sending `/headlessCode` to the Resonite bot in-game.
+Currently to get access to the Headless server software you need to be a Resonite Patron at the "Discoverer" tier or above.

-You will need a spare steam account that has Steam Guard disabled to run and download the server files.
+It is recommended to use a seperate Steam account with Steam Guard disabled to download the Headless software

-You will need a config.json file for the headless to load.
-Examples for Resonite Headless config files can be found on the [Official Wiki](https://wiki.resonite.com/Headless_Server_Software/Configuration_File#Example_Files)
+You will need a config file for the headless to load.
+Examples for Resonite Headless config files can be found on the [Resonite Wiki](https://wiki.resonite.com/Headless_Server_Software/Configuration_File#Example_Files)

 ## Example Compose file
 The following compose file uses stack wide environmental variables to set common values that may be used across multiple headless servers in the one stack.
 This allows adjusting config files for individual servers but reuse for example steam credentials for downloading server files.

 For a version of the compose file not using the .env file then use [compose-noenv-example.yml](examples/compose-noenv-example.yml) or check the [example list](examples/examples.md) we have for different requirements you may want.

-Example Compose file

 ```
 services: